-2.1.
+- 2.1.
 The Board is committed to conducting its business in an open and transparent manner.
-The meetings of the Board are held in public or whilst remote hearings are taking place due to the pandemic they will be broadcast with minutes taken.
+The meetings of the Board are held in public.
 All minutes are published on the Council's information system (COINS).
-A link to the Board section on COINS is contained in Appendix 8 of this policy, where further information such as the current members of the Board, dates of scheduled meetings and quorum requirements can also be found.

-- 2.2 In general, meetings of the Board take place on a monthly basis and are held in the Council Chambers within the Civic Centre in Livingston.
+A link to the Board section on COINS is contained in Appendix 8, where further information such as the current members of the Board, dates of scheduled meetings and quorum requirements can also be found. - 2.2 In general, meetings of the Board take place on a monthly basis and are held in the Council Chambers within the Civic Centre in Livingston.
 All meetings of the Board are held in public with a microphone system used to aid the proceedings.
-Rules are in place setting out the process which will be followed at any hearing which takes place before the Board, a link to the Rules can be found in Appendix 8 of this policy.
-Currently due to the impact of the pandemic Board meetings are taking place on a monthly basis remotely through MS Teams and this will continue until further notice. - 2.3 The Board would encourage applicants and anyone with an interest in gambling licensing in the West Lothian Board area, to visit the Board pages of the council's website where regularly updated information and guidance is available.
-There is a link to the Board's gambling webpages at Appendix 8 of this policy. - 2.4 General guidance is also available from the Licensing Team to those who wish to apply for a licence or permit, make representations, or make an application for a review of a premises licence.
+Rules are in place setting out the process which will be followed at any hearing which takes place before the Board, a link to the Rules can be found in Appendix 8. - 2.3 The Board would encourage applicants and anyone with an interest in gambling licensing in the West Lothian Board area, to visit the Board pages of the council's website where regularly updated information and guidance is available.
+There is a link to the Board's gambling webpages at Appendix 8. - 2.4 General guidance is also available from the Licensing Team to those who wish to apply for a licence or permit, make representations, or make an application for a review of a premises licence.
 Given the complexity of the legislation and the requirement to understand how that is affected by caselaw it is also strongly recommended that any applicant, or representor seeks independent legal advice. - 2.5 A Scheme of Delegation is in place whereby decisions under the 2005 Act are delegated to the Clerk, Convener of the Board or nominee of the Convener.
 The Board's Scheme of Delegation in respect of its gambling functions is attached at Appendix 6. - 2.6 The Board recognises the need to ensure that the licensing process is accessible to all.
 Reasonable adjustments will be made available on request for those who may require additional support to access any part of the process.